 Since a third party is involved, it is impossible to guarantee that my work with you is confidential.
 Confidentiality is important to this work so that my patients feel that they have a safe place to confide your innermost feelings.

-Finally, it is impossible for me to run my practice on the reduced fees that insurance companies pay.
-I insist on providing you the best possible services.
+I have found that it is not possible for me to run my practice on the reduced fees that insurance companies pay.
+I strive to provide you with the best possible services.
 Towards that end, I read professional literature, take continuing education classes, seek confidential peer supervision at my own expense, and spend time thinking about and planning for our work together.
-I can’t offer you the excellent service that is important to me and serve on insurance panels.
+I cannot both offer you the excellent service that is important to me to provide for you and serve on insurance panels at the same time.